hannahrudt/data-science-food-security/readme.md

 - Scatter plots in Summary Statistics are important to communicating context to viewers, which is one of my interests and strengths.

-- Introduction and Interpretation and Conclusions are examles of mastery of data analysis.
+- Introduction and Interpretation and Conclusions are examples of mastery of data analysis.
 These sections exemplify that I can communicate the meaning of complicated technical analyses performed by teammates.

 ## Repository organization: